 Denoting the confidence level to be verified as PC, and assuming that the performance confidence level result to be obtained is to an accuracy P with 95 % estimation confidence level, the number of Monte-Carlo runs to be performed is greater than .

-Provisions for quaternion performances
+Provisions for attitude performances

 ECSS-E-ST-60-20_0920046

-Software models of attitude quaternion error shall be validated against on-ground tests using artificial stellar sources or with on ground tests agreed by the customer.
+Software models of attitude error shall be validated against on-ground tests using artificial stellar sources or with on ground tests agreed by the customer.

 1 Denoting the confidence level to be verified as PC, and assuming that the confidence result to be obtained is to an accuracy P with 95 % confidence, the number of Monte-Carlo runs to be performed is greater than .

-2 Refer to Annex E.1 for further details.Confidence level
+2 Refer to Annex E.1 for further details.

+Provision for tests

+The test method to verify performance specification shall be justified by the supplier.

+The validation of test raw data post-processing shall be demonstrated by the supplier.

+The adequacy of test equipment accuracy shall be agreed with the customer.

+The test success criteria shall be derived from the customer requirements taking into account the test setup error budget.

+The test inputs shall be in accordance with the required observability in terms of operational range and in terms of the test resolution.

+The validation of the post processing tools shall be performed using a set of reference or simulated data.

+The performance requirements verification shall be done with individual tests or by combined tests.

+One test serves the verification of several performance requirements.

+The unit calibration shall be performed before and after the whole set of environmental tests.

+The stability of the initial and final compensation parameters shall be compliant w.r.t. the performance requirements.

+The user shall state if raw or compensated measurements are used.

+For star sensor errors the thermal sensitivity shall be verified in the specified temperature range.

+For example unit environmental temperature, unit internal temperatures, at electronics or at sensing level.

+The testability limits shall be declared by the supplier and agreed by the customer.

+The verification requirements listed in this clause can be complemented, as needed, with requirements found in ECSS-E-ST-10, ECSS-E-ST-10-02, ECSS-E-ST-10-03 and ECSS-E-ST-60-30.

+<<deleted>>

 ECSS-E-ST-60-20_0920047

-The following confidence level shall be agreed with the customer (see 5.5):

-for the thermo elastic error;

-for the FOV spatial error;

-for the pixel spatial error;

-for the temporal noise;

-for the measurement date error;

-Refer to Annex E for further details.

-1 A performance confidence level of 95 % is equivalent to a 2 sigma confidence level for a Gaussian distribution.

-2 A performance confidence level of 99,7 % used is equivalent to a 3 sigma confidence level for a Gaussian distribution.
+<<deleted>>

-General performance conditions
+General performance requirements

 ECSS-E-ST-60-20_0920048